India-US trade tensions threaten the ties that bind | DW | 17.06.2019

 More than almonds and shrimp to this relationship

 The US-India relationship is very important on several levels.
-Their security alliance, a long-established pillar of US foreign policy, has been complemented in recent years by a growing trade relationship.
+The deepening security partnership between India and the US has been complemented in recent years by a growing trade relationship.
 The US buys more Indian exports than any other country.

 According to the US state department, US-India bilateral trade reached $142 billion (€126 billion) in 2018, amounting to a massive sevenfold increase since 2001.
 Just last month, the Indo-American Chamber of Commerce said that figure could jump to $500 billion annually within five years.